 Major Research Interests

-Alicia Ely Yamin, JD MPH is a Lecturer on Global Health and Director of the Program on the Health Rights of Women and Children at the François-Xavier Bagnoud Center for Health and Human Rights at Harvard University.
+Alicia Ely Yamin, JD MPH is a Lecturer on Global Health and Policy Director at the François-Xavier Bagnoud Center for Health and Human Rights at Harvard University.

 Yamin’s twenty-year career at the intersection of health, human rights, and development has combined scholarship with engaged advocacy and policy work in relation to reproductive health and rights, across a number of regions.
 She currently oversees a ground-breaking, multi-country, mixed-methods qualitative and quantitative research study that will provide much greater understanding and opportunity for policy response with respect to the heretofore poorly understood impacts of maternal mortality on children, families, and communities in Tanzania, Ethiopia, Malawi, and South Africa.